27 Notable alumni of

 -

 James Howell McGee was an American politician of the Ohio Democratic party.
-He served as the first black mayor of Dayton, Ohio.
-He was also the city’s longest-tenured mayor to date.
+He served as the first black mayor of Dayton, Ohio and was the city’s longest-tenured mayor to date.

 -